yingchenxing/Youtube-Chatbot-with-ChatGPT/README.md

 ## YouTube Chat Bot

-This is a Google Chrome extension that allows you to chat on YouTube videos using a bot.
-The bot works by extracting the transcript of the video you are watching and using it to generate responses to your messages.
+This is a Google Chrome extension that allows you to chat on YouTube videos using CharGPT API.
+The bot works by extracting the transcript of the video you are watching and using it to generate responses to your questions.

 ### Installation